-That the Devel had been to work with all his inventive immagination to reward us for our toils in travling from this country [Ohio] to Zion [Missouri] amidst a crooked & preverse generation leaving our familys in affliction amidst of death upon the mercy of mobs & of brethren who you know sometimes are found to be u[n]stable unbeleiving, unmerciful & unkind, and in this trying situation to keeping the commandment of God we took our lives in our hands and traveled through evry combination of wickedness to your country for your salvation & for our travail & our toils, suffering & privations as I said before we learned by Broth Johns letter that the devel had set to work to reward us by stirring up your hearts (I mean thosw who were engaged in this wickedness) by raking up evry fault, which those eyes that are filled with beams could see in looking for motes in the eyes of those who are laboring with tender and <prayerful> hearts continually for there salvation, and not being content with bringing up those things which had been settled & forgiven & which they dare not bring to our faces but many with which we were charged with were absolutely false & could not come from any other sourse than the fath[e]r of all lies
+That the Devel had been to work with all his inventive immagination to reward us for our toils in travling from this country [Ohio] to Zion [Missouri] amidst a crooked & preverse generation leaving our familys in affliction amidst of death upon the mercy of mobs & of brethren who you know sometimes are found to be u[n]stable unbeleiving, unmerciful & unkind, and in this trying situation to keeping the commandment of God we took our lives in our hands and traveled through evry combination of wickedness to your country for your salvation & for our travail & our toils, suffering & privations as I said before we learned by Broth Johns letter that the devel had set to work to reward us by stirring up your hearts (I mean those who were engaged in this wickedness) by raking up evry fault, which those eyes that are filled with beams could see in looking for motes in the eyes of those who are laboring with tender and <prayerful> hearts continually for there salvation, and not being content with bringing up those things which had been settled & forgiven & which they dare not bring to our faces but many with which we were charged with were absolutely false & could not come from any other sourse than the fath[e]r of all lies33

 On top of these challenges, in July 1833, antagonistic members of the Independence community attacked Church property, destroying the press and printing office (which was also Phelps' home).
 They also tarred and feathered Bishop Partridge, demanding that the Mormons end their businesses and leave town.
 That was the end of the Church in Jackson County.
+(Joseph wrote his letter above after those events had occurred in Missouri but before he knew about them.)

-Finally, in D&C 104, the United Firm was disbanded, because of debts from property losses in Missouri and a membership unable to sustain it in Ohio.
+In D&C 104, the United Firm was disbanded because of debts from property losses in Missouri and a membership unable to sustain it in Ohio.
 It only lasted two years.
 But it wasn't the end.
 Other mechanisms were used to manage Church properties, with increasing success over time.
 Today the Church manages a worldwide organization with a large staff of consecrated leaders, full-time employees, and volunteers.
-The principles in D&C 82 still apply.
+The principles in D&C 82 still apply.34